Frequently Asked Questions

 You can use the search feature to easily find specific content on this site.
 Just type in one or more keywords and the system will do the rest for you, it's really simple.

 If your search term matches one (and only one) result exactly, you will be forwarded to that individual entry right away.
-It's like Google's 'I'm Feeling Lucky' button, but better. ;)
+It's like Google's 'I'm Feeling Lucky' button, but automatic. ;)

-To keep it simple all tag slugs (URLs) are letter and number combinations with three characters.
-With 17,576 possible alternations, they won't be running out any time soon. ;)
+To keep it simple all tag slugs (URL endpoints) are letter and number combinations with three characters each.
+With 17,576 possible alternations they won't be running out any time soon. ;)